 The Video Game and Anime Club’s mission is to promote friendship, unity, and competitiveness through discussions, sharing hobbies and video gaming.
 The VGA Club runs a variety of tournaments, as well as host discussions involving anime, anime movies, video games, video game trailers, and more.
 Our meetings are designed to help us spread ideas amongst members, to help operate more events, as well as to collaborate with other clubs/organizations.
 Main events include Super Smash (Fight for the Heights); Fighting tournaments (Mortal Kombat, Street Fighter, Injustice, Tekken); Sports tournaments (FIFA, 2K, Madden, NHL, MLB); Anime Movie Nights and regular episode viewings.

-SFC Radio is a new club at St. Francis College.
-Established in 2016, SFC Radio is a student-run club founded by Professor Brian Gregory (Communication Arts).
+We are St. Francis College’s up & coming Radio Station.
+Established in 2016, SFC Radio is a student ran station founded by Professor Brian Gregory, led by student leaders.
 Our mission is to prepare students for careers or graduate study in the broad field of mass media; to provide students with broadcast experiences that utilize critical thinking and communication skills; to put into practice the classroom learning related to the field of communication and broadcasting; and to provide co-curricular opportunities for students to display responsibility, sociability, self-management and integrity.
+We are the sound of Brooklyn Heights.

 To listen and learn more visit: sfcradio.org